alanorwick/mosaic/README.md

               mountPath: /var/lib/docker
 ```

-Far from ideal, but I couldn't find another way.
-If you can think of another way, please start a PR.
+Far from ideal, but that's the best I found.
+If you know a better way, ping me or start a PR.

 ### Backend